 Enemas can safely be used daily to train the bowel to empty at a specific time.
-Approximately 10-15 minutes after insertion of the enema your child should be placed on the toilet.
+Approximately 10-15 minutes after insertion of the enema your child should sit on the toilet.

 Position on the toilet matters

-Your child needs to be comfortably placed on the toilet.
-Their feet need to be supported on a stool so they their knees are higher than the hips.
+Your child needs to sit comfortably on the toilet.
+Their feet need to be supported on a stool so that their knees are higher than their hips.
 Their back should be straight and tummy pushed out.
-They should be encouraged to push down and use their tummy muscles in an attempt to pass a stool using the defecation reflex.
-Blowing, coughing or laughing may help the process and the “Rock and Pop method” is also very effective.
-Avoid leaving them on the toilet for more than 10 minutes as they will get bored and disinterested.
+Ask them to push down and use their tummy muscles to try to pass a stool.
+Blowing, coughing or laughing may help.
+Try not to leave them on the toilet for more than 10 minutes as they will get bored and disinterested.

-Positioning to help with the bowel program should be started as soon as safe to do so.
-The upright position allows gravity to assist passing the stool out of the rectum.
+Positioning to help with the bowel program should be started as soon as it is safe for your child.
+The upright position allows gravity to help pass the stool out of the rectum.
 It also helps the person to learn to push out of the rectum.

 The benefits of simple exercises such as turning in bed, lifting weight through the arms when in the wheelchair, taking deep breaths and standing can help to increase movement of stool through the bowel.